If you want to experience an “aha” moment about revitalizing churches, this research may be near the top.

 - These pastors adopted a long-term perspective.
 They likely did not make some type of public declaration of their intent, but they did begin leading as if they were going to be at their current church for around ten years.
 Most of them admitted that they did not want to close the door if they sensed God’s leadership elsewhere, but they led as if they were going to be around for a while.
 In other words, they were not seeking to move.

 - They led incrementally.
 Because they had a long-term perspective, they were willing to lead in a way that the congregation could manage.
 It was not at the speed the pastors desired, but it was healthy for the churches.

 - They learned how to deal with critics and setbacks.
 Most of these pastors determined that they would deal with challenging issues in a positive way.
 Many of them had their own inner processes developed to deal with critics.
-I have articulated many of those issues at this blog in previous posts.
+I have articulated many of those issues in previous posts.

 - The pastors developed their own intentional outward focus.
 Many of them admitted they had become inwardly focused, so they started intentionally getting out in their communities.
 A number of them became highly intentional about sharing their faith on a regular basis.